saleel/blog/content/blog/email-wallet/index.md

 Below are some things you could do with Email Wallet, and corresponding **examples of email subjects** user should send:

-- Send ETH to email address and Ethereum addresses.
+- Send ETH to an email address and Ethereum addresses.
   - `Send 1 ETH to friend@domain.com`
   - `Send 2.5 ETH to 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266`